Chiltern Main Line: Connections

-Birmingham New Street, Birmingham's main station, is a five-minute walk from Moor Street; Baker Street, where several London Underground lines call, is a five-minute walk from London Marylebone.
+Birmingham New Street, the city's main station, is a five-minute walk from Moor Street; Baker Street, where several London Underground lines call, is a five-minute walk from London Marylebone.

 Future

 Battery/diesel trains

-In September 2021, Class 168/3 HybridFlex battery/diesel trains were introduced.
-These train emit lower emissions.
-The trains operate on batteries giving zero emissions when in stations or sensitive urban areas.
+In September 2021, Class 168/3 HybridFlex battery/diesel trains were introduced, with lower emissions.
+The trains operate on batteries, giving zero emissions when in stations or sensitive urban areas.
+However, the trains were removed from service in September 2023 as the diesel engine emitted high pollutants in stations.

 Electrification

-No section of the line is electrified, but in 2010 the then chairman of Chiltern Railways, Adrian Shooter, indicated that electrification was being considered, though not in the immediate future.
-He added: "We could do some very interesting things with high-acceleration EMUs and possibly some further infrastructure work".
+No section of the line is electrified but, in 2010, the then chairman of Chiltern Railways, Adrian Shooter, indicated that electrification was being considered, though not in the immediate future.
+He added: "We could do some very interesting things with high-acceleration electric multiple units and possibly some further infrastructure work."